sawamotokai/Tetris/README.md

   - Using flex box, aligned each squares inside the grid
   - Defined the colors for each shape and state of blocks

+## Deployment
+* This is deployed on github pages since it's a satatic website